Consumption of Chia Seeds During Pregnancy – Benefits & Side Effects

 Chia seeds are healthy and are considered as a superfood.
 They are highly nutritious and are easily available in grocery stores.
 But can these tiny nutritious seeds be consumed during pregnancy?
 Pregnancy is a delicate time and naturally, a woman should eat everything nutritious foods that she can while she is pregnant.
 If you are also expecting a baby, no doubt, you will be curious to know whether or not you can consume chia seeds in pregnancy, especially if you love eating them.
 So read on before you garnish a healthy dish with a handful of chia seeds.

 Are Chia Seeds Safe During Pregnancy?

 Chia seeds are safe to consume during pregnancy and can actually boost the chances of a healthy delivery.
 Around 100g of chia seeds provide 20g of protein approximately.
-Consuming 1 tablespoon of chia seeds can provide you with 3g of protein.
+Consuming one tablespoon of chia seeds can provide you with 3g of protein.
 Chia seeds also contain iron and calcium – both of these minerals are essential for a healthy pregnancy.

 Nutritional Value of Chia Seeds